uperl/Dist-Zilla-Plugin-OurPkgVersion/README.md

     Currently, the value must be a single Perl token such as a string or number.

+- no\_critic

+    When `underscore_eval_version` is used the generated code for dev versions may not technically be [Perl::Critic](https://metacpan.org/pod/Perl::Critic) complient due to string eval, but is nevertheless pretty safe.
+This option will add the appropriate `no critic` directive to save you the hassle.

 # BUGS

 Please report any bugs or feature requests on the bugtracker website